Empowering Women Against Adversity | YWCA Bellingham

 Fighting Bathroom Splash

 The challenge: Designing and remodeling a bathroom that involved a rotting floor due to water splashing from the shower curtain enclosure.
 The first question was “How do we keep the water in the tub?”
-My clients wanted to keep the large bathtub, so swapping it out for a shower was not an option.
-I am always looking for…
+My clients wanted to keep the large bathtub, so swapping it out for…

 Is Low-Carb the Way to Go?